-July 7th, 2017 This article was written by one of the medical writers at Hair Loss In Women, and has been reviewed by a medical doctor.
+July 10th, 2018 This article was written by one of the medical writers at Hair Loss In Women and has been reviewed by a medical doctor.

 Minoxidil was originally used to treat high blood pressure.
 Patients found that they were having the side effect of hair growth.

-Minoxidil is an over-the-counter medication users appy directly to the scalp.
-It is only effective for women suffering from genetic hair loss (androgenic alopecia).
+Minoxidil is an over-the-counter medication the user applies directly to the scalp.
+It is only effective for women suffering from genetic hair loss (androgenetic alopecia).
 It’s available as a liquid and as a foam.
 It is now available as a foam because some women were having irritation and flaking due to the propylene glycol.

 Minoxidil is the only drug which with FDA-approval to treat female pattern baldness.
 It is available in 2 forms: 2% for women, and 5% for men (although the 5% formula received approval for women by the FDA).
 However, some dermatologists will prescribe 5% for women under supervision.